mlc-ai/mlc-llm/docs/get_started/introduction.rst

   print(response)

 You can also try different arguments supported in `OpenAI chat completion API <https://platform.openai.com/docs/api-reference/chat/create>`_.
+If you would like to do concurrent asynchronous generation, you can use :class:`mlc_llm.AsyncEngine` instead.

 REST Server
 -----------

 For the third example, we launch a REST server to serve the 4-bit quantized Llama-2 model for OpenAI chat completion requests.
 The server can be launched in command line with

 .. code:: bash